Christine Hewitt

-Christine Hewitt (often credited as Mrs Hewitt) is a fictional character from the BBC soap opera EastEnders, played by Elizabeth Power.
+Christine Hewitt (credited as Mrs Hewitt) is a fictional character from the BBC soap opera EastEnders, played by Elizabeth Power.
 Introduced in 1992 as a lonely divorcée, she becomes besotted with married Arthur Fowler (Bill Treacher) while he tends her garden.
-She leaves in 1993 once her affair with Arthur is discovered by his wife Pauline (Wendy Richard).
+She was initially introduced for five episodes, but returned for a longer stint in a storyline that sees her begin an affair with Arthur.
+She leaves in 1993 once her affair is discovered by his wife Pauline Fowler (Wendy Richard).